LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 3. Less allgather/allreduce cost

 Here are the downsides:
-1. The global batch size is reduced
+1. Global batch size is reduced
-2. BUT we can now hopefully increase the local batch size per node, since we are reducing peak GPU memory.
+2. Increased code complexity

 Note that this can only really be applied to certain modules, but most of the modules in an LLM work with it.

 ## First: ensure all GPUs on a node get the same input

+Since we are splitting computation across GPUs, that means all the GPUs we are splitting over need to receive the same input.
+That is why the global batch size is reduced.

 First we are going to create our device mesh.
 This doesn't do anything on its own, but we will be passing this object to other APIs.